Sigma117/Duck_Lane_Detection/README.md

 In this work i show only preterened model, if you want train your ouw model you can download my dataset and take the CNN from the link in the Using section.
 To make the pre-trained model work, you need to do this steps.
-- Download the pre-trained model
+- Download all Duck folder
 - Download the Test set
-- Download the
+-

 ## Download